 1 pinch freshly ground black pepper

 Gather the ingredients.
 Preheat the oven to 325 F.

-Line a heavy baking sheet with baking paper and spray with nonstick cooking spray or use a non-stick baking mat.
-Scoop out generous teaspoons of the chilled avocado and place on the baking tray, leaving plenty of space around each.
+Line 2 large, heavy baking sheets with baking paper and spray with nonstick cooking spray or use a non-stick baking mat.
+Scoop out heaping teaspoons of the chilled avocado and place on the baking tray, leaving plenty of space around each.

 - The tasty combination of the chili, lime, and cheese with the avocado is a classic, but do not let that stop you from trying other ingredients.
 Add finely chopped cilantro, switch lime for lemon, or add a generous pinch of ground Sumac or smoked paprika when they are baked.
 Try coconut flour instead of almond for a really different flavor.

 How to Store